lumapps/frontend-tech-test-vue/README.md

 To start development, execute `yarn start`, which will run the app in development mode.

+### API Mocking

+This project uses [Mock Service Worker (MSW)](https://mswjs.io/) to simulate API responses.
+The mock handlers are already configured and will intercept your API calls automatically when you run the development server.
+You don't need to set up a separate backend - the mocked APIs will provide the character data and reactions you need for the test.

 ## Project delivery

 This project should be accessible on GitHub as either a private or public repository.
 Your recruiter will provide further details about who to give access to the repository.